kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-GenomicsDB.md

 ## Organizing your data
 * All your VCFs must be block compressed and indexed.
 [Bcftools](https://github.com/samtools/bcftools) is one good option for compressing and indexing.
 * The VCF format allows you to have multiple lines with the same position (identical chromosome+pos).
-The import program can *NOT* handles such VCFs.
+The import program can *NOT* handle such VCFs.
 Make sure you use tools like [bcftools](https://github.com/samtools/bcftools) to collapse multiple lines with the same position into a single line.
 * In a multi-node environment, you must decide:
     * How to [[partition your data in TileDB|GenomicsDB-setup-in-a-multi-node-cluster]].